micahwoods/micahwoods.github.io/_posts/2020-03-17-simple-idiot-proof-inexpensive.md

 What I recommend now is careful observation of turf conditions, annual measurement of total OM at the surface (I prefer the method described at <https://www.asianturfgrass.com/2019-06-25-one-simple-trick-better-greens/>), and adjustment of topdressing amounts based on turf conditions and OM change over time, compared to the amount of work (topdressing and OM management) that has been done."

-### Fertilizer

-The email conversation then turned to fertilizer.
-Ken wrote that:

-"Our fertility program here is by foliar application only to all greens, tees and fairways.
-Even rough is fed through the sprayer.
-We apply less and only when I see the plant needs it.
-Again, no set fertiliser program.
-No fancy turf label products.
-Just basic Amm Sulphate, Urea, Ferrous sulphate, Magnesium sulphate, Manganese sulphate, Pot N [potassium nitrate] and potasium sulphate (As a granular for Roughs).

-**Very simple and idiot proof and inexpensive.**"

-My reply:

-"The way you are fertilizing is almost exactly how I would do it if I were managing turf.
-I take the stance that I leave it to turf managers to use the products they are most comfortable with and what is easiest for them given the application machinery and staff and resources they have available.
-My personal preference, however, is to apply exactly what is required, as best I can estimate that, applied at the exact rate I choose, from the fundamental ingredients."